containerd/containerd/docs/snapshotters/erofs.md

    to avoid loop devices on runC.
 Note that specific runtime shims can handle EROFS mounts without this built‑in handler; for more details, see [containerd Mounts and Mount Management](../mounts.md);

- - Full data protection for each snapshot using the FS_IMMUTABLE_FL file attribute and fsverity.
-EROFS uses FS_IMMUTABLE_FL and fsverity to protect each EROFS layer blob, ensuring the mounted tree remains immutable.
-However, since FS_IMMUTABLE_FL and fsverity protect individual files rather than a sub-filesystem tree, other snapshotter implementations like the overlayfs snapshotter are not quite applicable due to less efficiency at least;

  - Native EROFS layers can be pulled from registries without conversion.